 The day is also about food, and in Amsterdam you can eat tasty food at street markets, at the Sea Palace (Europe’s first floating Chinese restaurant) or at one of the many Chinese restaurants along the Stormsteeg and Geldersekade.
 In the Hague, you will find Chinese festivals in the atrium of the city hall and in Den Haag’s Chinatown around Wagenstraat.
 You can find events in Rotterdam leading up to the Chinese New Year, topped off by a day of Chinese celebrations around Wijkpark het Oude Westen and West-Kruiskade Chinatown.
 If you’re superstitious, on Chinese New Year’s Eve eat a raw fish salad (yu sheng) to bring good luck or fai-hai, a type of seaweed, for prosperity.
 Gong Xi Fa Cai!
 (Happy New Year!)

 This Dutch town stages one of Europe’s biggest and most lively carnivals.
 For three days, the Prince of Fools (Prince Carnival) and his entourage lead the city and the celebrations, with increasing numbers of people preparing costumes, materials, and floats for the grand Carnival parade (Boonte Störrem).

-A number of Dutch cities host Carnival celebrations, parades, and a range of vibrant events; get all the information you need in Expatica’s guide to celebrating carnival in the Netherlands.
+A number of Dutch cities host Carnival celebrations, parades, and a range of vibrant events.

 March: Silent Walk (Stille Omgang)